tezizzm/SeptemberWorkshop/Exercises/Exercise #1/instructions.md

 Visual Studio Code makes it easy to build new ASP.NET Core projects.
 We'll create a sample project just to prove we can!

-1. Within Visual Studio Code, go to `View → Integrated Terminal`.
+1. Within Visual Studio Code, go to `View → Terminal`.
 The Terminal gives you a shell interface without leaving Visual Studio Code.

 2. Navigate to a location where you'll store your project ﬁles (e.g. C:\BootcampLabs) and create a sub-directory called "mvctest" inside.